jack2684/alpinely.ai/privacy.md

 ### Personal Information

-Audiiolit does not collect or store any personally identifiable information (PII) from its users.
+The app does not collect or store any personally identifiable information (PII) from its users.
 This means we do not gather data such as your name, address, email, phone number, or any other information that can be used to identify you as an individual.

 ### Anonymous User Data